Roger Vadim: Film career

 Vadim returned to France.
 He wrote and directed Hellé (1972), starring Gwen Welles, which was a flop.
 He was reunited with Bardot for Don Juan, or If Don Juan Were a Woman (1973), which was Bardot's penultimate movie and a commercial disappointment.
 Not particularly successful either were Charlotte (1974), and Game of Seduction (1976) with Sylvia Kristel and Nathalie Delon.
 He directed a TV movie Bonheur, impair et passe (1977), starring Danielle Darrieux.

 In the 1980s Vadim based himself in the US.
 He directed Night Games (1980), where he attempted to make a star of Cindy Pickett, with whom he became romantically involved.
 He directed a caper film in Canada, The Hot Touch (1981), starring Marie-France Pisier.
 Back in France he wrote and directed Surprise Party (1983).
 He directed episodes of Faerie Tale Theatre (1984) and Deadly Nightmares (1986).
 Vadim attempted to recapture his former success with a new version of And God Created Woman (1988), with Rebecca De Mornay.
 Very different from the original – it only really used the same title – it failed critically and commercially.

 His final years were spent working in TV, where he directed Safari (1991) and wrote and directed Amour fou (1993), starring Marie-Christine Barrault who became his final wife.
 She was also in La Nouvelle tribu (1996) and its sequel Un coup de baguette magique (1997), which Vadim wrote and directed.

 Personal life

 Romances

-Vadim was "celebrated" for his romances and marriages to young beautiful actresses.
-In his mid-30s, he lived with the teenage Catherine Deneuve, by whom he had a son, Christian Vadim, prior to his marriage to Fonda.
+Vadim was celebrated for his romances and marriages to young beautiful actresses.
+In his mid-30s, he lived with a young Catherine Deneuve, by whom he had a son, Christian Vadim, between his marriages to Strøyberg and Fonda.
 He was also involved with Margaret Markov, Sylvia Kristel and Cindy Pickett.
 Later, he cohabited with screenwriter Ann Biderman for several years, announcing their engagement in 1984, but the couple never wed.